Coherent Control of Photon Correlations in Trapped Ion Crystals: Experimental setup

 The light scattered by the ions is collected with a lens of focal length 100~mm along the axial trapping direction.
 The observation solid angle corresponds to an effective numerical aperture NA~$\approx 0.07$, which is limited by the aperture of the axial trapping electrode positioned at 2.25~mm from the trap center.
-A combination of quarter waveplate ($\lambda/4$) and polarization beam-splitter~(PBS) is set to transmit photons from the selected $\sigma$~transition.
+Note that for this numerical aperture and circular dipole orientation, this corresponds to an effective coupling to the detection mode of about $1.6\times 10^{-3}$, comparable to the $\beta$-parameter describing the atom-waveguide coupling reported in Refs.~\cite{Hinney2021,Cordier2023}.
+A combination of quarter waveplate ($\lambda/4$) and polarization beam-splitter~(PBS) is set to transmit photons from the selected $\sigma_{+}$~transition $4{\rm S}_{1/2} (m=-1/2) \leftrightarrow 4{\rm P}_{1/2} (m=+1/2)$.
+The populations of all other S, P, and D-levels add to the effective probability of ions being dark for the photon measurement.
+The populations were estimated using a fit of 8-level optical Bloch equations to the measured fluorescence spectra as a function of the 866 nm laser detuning, resulting in $P(4{\rm S}_{1/2} (m=-1/2)) \approx 0.57$, $P(4{\rm S}_{1/2} (m=+1/2)) \approx 0.22$, $P(4{\rm P}_{1/2} (m=-1/2)) \approx 0.04$, $P(4{\rm P}_{1/2} (m=+1/2)) \approx 0.04$, $P(3{\rm D}_{1/2} (m=-3/2)) \approx 0.03$, $P(3{\rm D}_{1/2} (m=-1/2)) \approx 0.04$, $P(3{\rm D}_{1/2} (m=+1/2)) \approx 0.04$, $P(3{\rm D}_{1/2} (m=+3/2)) \approx 0.02$.
 The collimated output light mode then propagates until a Hanbury-Brown and Twiss detection setup consisting of a bulk 50:50 beam splitter~(BS) and two single-photon counting modules~(SPADs) in each of its output ports.
-Both detection channels include a focusing lens with a focal length of 50~mm and narrow-band optical interference filter~(IF) to optimize the coupling to SPAD active area and suppress the spurious background counts, respectively.
+Both detection channels include a focusing lens with a focal length of 50~mm and a narrow-band optical interference filter~(IF) to optimize the coupling to the SPAD active area and suppress the spurious background counts, respectively.
 For two-ion crystals, the average count rate of photons at each of the two detectors was 1900~counts/s and 4300~counts/s for the measurement with $s= 0.6$ and 1.2, respectively.
 The light collected in the radial trapping direction is focused into an EM-CCD camera to determine precisely the number of trapped ions, as well as the spatial extent of the crystal before and after each measurement of the photon correlations.

 The residual position uncertainty of ions, as well as the ratio of the coherent scattering to spontaneous emission, set the limit on the phase coherence between different ions~\cite{eschner2001light, obvsil2019multipath, wolf2016visibility}.
 The excitation laser settings, including the 397~nm and 866~nm lasers, detunings and saturation parameters, affect both these decoherence mechanisms simultaneously, so they have been directly optimized to maximize the interference contrast and were kept the same for all realizations.
 The presented saturation parameter of the excitation laser beam at 397~nm is defined as $s=2 \Omega^2/(4\Delta^2+\Gamma^2)$, with $\Omega$ the resonant Rabi frequency and $\Gamma=(2\pi) 21.2$~MHz the natural linewidth of the $4^2{\rm S}_{1/2}\leftrightarrow 4^2{\rm P}_{1/2}$ transition.
 The provided saturation parameters and detuning from transition resonance are estimated from dark resonance spectroscopy measurements on a single ion positioned in the trap center in the same excitation conditions.
 It decreases slightly for ions away from the center due to the Gaussian intensity profile of the 397~nm excitation beam --- the maximal decrease is about 10~\% for strings of up to 9 ions.
 However, for the crystal with $N=18$~ions, with a total length of $94\,\mu$m, for the ions positioned at the ends this decrease reaches $\approx 44$~\%, which represents a technical limitation to investigate the autocorrelation fluctuations for larger systems in our setup.